Read the constitution below, or download a PDF version of the constitution here.

 - If membership is required to attend the conference, this is waived for members of the other associations.

-- If members receive a discount on registration fees, that same discount is afforded to members of the other associations.
+- If an association offers its members a discount on registration fees, it may consider offering the same discount to members of the other associations.

 The President (or equivalent) and/or an International Delegate of member associations and organizations will be welcome to the other members’ regular conferences and, whenever appropriate, with the waving or subsidizing of registration fees.